 - 5.5.1.
 According to the Prevent duty, schools have a due regard to prevent people from being drawn into terrorism; this includes violent and non-violent extremism, which can create an atmosphere conducive to terrorism, and can popularise views which terrorists exploit. - 5.5.2.
 The school is a safe space where children can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideologies. - 5.5.3.
-Before inviting an external agency or guest speaker, the school conducts background research into the relevant parties, ensuring that: - Any messages communicated to pupils support British values. - Any messages communicated to pupils do not seek to glorify criminal activity or violent extremism. - The group or person is not attempting to narrow the views of pupils through extreme or narrow views of faith, religion, culture or ideology. - The subject matters being raised are appropriate for the specific age group.
+Before inviting an external agency or guest speaker, the school conducts background research into the relevant parties, ensuring that: - Any messages communicated to pupils support British values. - Any messages communicated to pupils do not seek to glorify criminal activity or violent extremism. - The group or person is not attempting to narrow the views of pupils through extreme or narrow views of faith, religion, culture or ideology.

-- 5.5.4.
+- The subject matters being raised are appropriate for the specific age group. - 5.5.4.
 All members of staff actively attempt to strengthen pupils' abilities to engage in informed debate.
 The school believes that the best way to combat extremism and intolerance is to empower pupils to challenge these views in an active and constructive manner. - 5.5.5.
 The Headteacher makes the final decision as to the suitability of any guest speaker or external group. - 5.5.6.
 The Headteacher has the right to request a transcript from the speaker prior to any speech being made. - 5.5.7.
 Other than safeguarding issues, there are a number of other factors that are considered when evaluating the suitability of a guest speaker or external group.
-The school considers whether or not: - The visit will add value to the pupils' learning experiences. - The speaker or group has the expertise in the subject they are delivering. - The planned activities meet the health and safety guidelines. - The individual or group has the required DBS checks. - 5.5.8.
+The school considers whether or not: - The visit will add value to the pupils' learning experiences. - The speaker or group has the expertise in the subject they are delivering. - The planned activities meet the health and safety guidelines. - The individual or group has the required DBS checks, depending on their involvement with the pupils and if it is unsupervised. - The overall quality and professionalism in complying with the schools visitors regulations. - 5.5.8.
 Relevant references have been provided and checked. - 5.5.9.
 Before the visit, a full risk assessment is carried out and submitted to the Headteacher.